A rose quartz and a turquoise cabachon mounted in silver rings made during a recent workshop teaching session.

 Five of the same sized peridot look unbalanced, but this solution, though trickier to do looks good.
 The centre peridot is fixed on one side only to allow the bracelet to expand.

-My client had a number of large cabochons of sentimental value.
+My client had a number of large gems of sentimental value.
 I was asked to mount one as a ring and the other as a tie clip.
 It took me ages to come up with suitable designs because the stones are nearly as deep as they are wide.
 A Nordic influence in the designs was desirable.

 Eventually this was agreed for the ring – the bezel being based on a Nordic beast pendant.